 - The fact that other vehicles are parked illegally is not an acceptable excuse for illegal parking.

 - Student decals are authorized to park in BLUE (Faculty/Staff) ZONES from3

 p.m. to 7 a.m.
 Monday through Friday and on weekends.

 - Vehicles that are a hazard to campus safety and/or destroy or deface University property, or bring discredit to the University, are towed without notification at the owner's expense.

-- If your vehicle is parked in violation and inoperable, contact the police department immediately.
+- If your vehicle is parked in violation

 - Traffic tickets, decals, and automobile registration applications are official documents of the University.
 Falsification of or allowing falsification of official documents subject the person to University disciplinary action.